GeyserMC/GeyserWiki/_docs/floodgate/forms.md

 # What is Cumulus?

 Bedrock Edition has a cool exclusive feature called Forms.<br>
-Cumulus is the new Forms API that we use in Geyser and Floodgate.
+Cumulus is the Forms API that we use in Geyser and Floodgate.<br>
 The source code is available [here](/floodgate/forms/).
 You can access the Cumulus API through the [Floodgate API](/floodgate/api/).

 Bedrock knows three types of Forms:
 * ModalForm